 She told him that when she turned 5 she decided to stop – and if she was able to stop whining, then he was able to stop being a grouch!

-This revelation of developing what was right, rather than fixating on what was wrong, sparked what Seligman would go on to promote during his career as APA president.
-The message that we should be teaching our children and ourselves to look at our strengths rather than our weaknesses (Seligman M & Csikszentmihalyi, M, 2000).
+This revelation of developing what was right, rather than fixating on what was wrong, sparked what Seligman would go on to promote during his career as APA president—that we should teach our children and ourselves to look at our strengths rather than our weaknesses (Seligman M & Csikszentmihalyi M, 2000).

-This orientation is undoubtedly important and useful, and is associated with some of greatest names in the field such as Freud, Adler and Jung.
-Over time however, psychology began to acquire a negative outlook and stereotype, with its focus on the darkest chambers of the human mind, with the near total exclusion of its sunlit highlands.
+Some of the greatest names in the early field of psychology were foundational, such as Freud, Adler, and Jung.
+But over time, psychology began to acquire a negative outlook and stereotype, with its focus on the darkest chambers of the human mind and the near total exclusion of its sunlit highlands.

 The Four Waves of Psychology

 To understand the roots of positive psychology, we have to revisit the three waves of psychology that came before that.

 After all, it was not until recently that the field of psychology began expanding its research criteria to study what makes people thrive, instead of what makes people sick.

 During the second half of the 19th century and the early part of the 20th, psychology was concerned with curing mental disorders, such as schizophrenia and human complexes of various kinds (inferiority, power, Electra, Oedipus, etc.).

 And why not?
 There has always been, and will perhaps always be, a significant incidence of mental illness in all communities, irrespective of race or religion, caste or creed.